blocktraveler/Core-Wallet-Migration-Tools/Readme.txt

         fallbackfee=0.0002

     This minimal configuration uses cookie authentication to be used on the local machine.
-The parameter "fallbackfee" is a recommended setting for the transaction fee calculation.
+The parameter "fallbackfee" is a recommended setting for the transaction fee calculation (value '0.0002' NMC for Namecoin).

     You can also just copy the configuration file predefined in this package.